yehia67/Eco-Track/README.md

 cd Eco-Track/API
 npm start
 ```
+note that for production you need only to replace `npm start` with `pm2 start server.js`
 ## Run Components Seperatly
-If you want to test our database IPFS tangle Database only, API Recycler, API products-Tracker or commucnication modules using masked authentication system and IPFS
+If you want to test our database IPFS tangle Database only, API Recycler, API products-Tracker or communication modules using masked authentication system and IPFS
 ```
 cd prototypes
 ```
-To run any protoype you need only
+To run any prototype you need only
 ```
 npm i
 npm start
 ```
 ## Learn More
-You can check our R&D branch, For modules implementaion and pdf resources.
+You can check our R&D branch, For modules implementation and pdf resources.
 ```
 git checkout -b  R&D
 ```